Drafting homelessness decision letters

 - Practical exercises requiring attendees to apply the material covered.

-- Examples from case law of how many unlawful decisions on homeless applications resulted from how the decision was approached and drafting errors in the decision notification letter.
+- Examples from case law of how unlawful decisions on homeless applications resulted from the decision-making process, and how the decision letter was written.

 - Examples of good and bad decision letters.